Self-guided Sightseeing Tour #1 in Arles, France

 Show sight on map

-The Chapel of Charity, in Arles, is part of a larger complex: the Carmelite convent, which is difficult to identify today because it was transformed into a luxury hotel in 1928.
-Well preserved because it was used as a theatre for the hotel, it now belongs to the municipality, which uses it for temporary exhibitions.
+The Chapel of Charity, in Arles, is part of a larger complex: the Carmelite convent, which is difficult to identify today because it was transformed in 1928 into a luxury hotel.
+Well preserved because it was used as a performance hall for the hotel, it now belongs to the municipality which uses it for temporary exhibitions.

 Wikipedia: Chapelle de la Charité d'Arles (FR)